Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Sorry I got stuck in church.”

 “It’s nice that you’re here now, in sunlight.
 Did you escape through a window?”

 “Almost!”
 Wind smiled.
 “Rituals.
-They don't force you to stay, but it feels rude to leave.”
+They don't force you to stay,
+but it feels rude to leave.”

-Sophie looked worried and nodded.
+Sophie nodded, a little worried.
 “I know.”

+“Come on,” Wind said.
-"Let's go share an ice cream," Wind said.
-"There's a new place, they have pistachio."
+"Let's go share an ice cream.
+There's a new place,
+they have pistachio."

 --
 closing_reflection: page, text, centered